astroumd/lmtoy/docs/source/glossary.rst

     beam
       The footprint of one receiver horn on the sky.
-Sequioa as a 4x4 multi-beam receiver.
-Not to be confused with the **FWHM**.
+Sequioa as a 4x4 multi-beam receiver, numbered 0 through 15.
+      Not to be confused with the
+      **FWHM**.
 At 115 GHz the **FWHM** is about 16", at 86 GHz about 21".
 The beam separation is 27.8" for Sequoia.